danielmcheng1/drone/writeup.md

 * Day 9: Enable automated SMS updates and MMS photo sharing
 * Day 10: Automatically count cars in photos
 * Days 11 - 12: Finalize website and optimize for mobile
-* Days 13 - 14: Set up subscription service for paid members*
+* Days 13 - 14: Set up subscription service for paid members
-* Day 15 - 16: Prototype system for multiple drones
+* Days 15 - 16: Prototype system for multiple drones

-_*Note: All of this was planned as a prototype for purely recreational purposes.
-Further development into a commercial product would require consideration of FAA regulations around drone flight.
+_Note: All of this was planned as a prototype for purely recreational purposes.
+Further development into a commercial product would require consideration of FAA regulations around drone flight._

 ### Anticipated Roadblocks
 Having done initial research into consumer drone capabilities, I knew that it was possible to automate taking photos and flying predetermined flight routes.
 In my searches, I had found numerous drone apps that appeared to have these capabilities (discussed in further detail in the next section).
 Thus the work for days 1 through 4 seemed to merely be a matter of execution.